-The course is self-paced and should take about six weeks to complete with an 8-10 hour per week time commitment.
+This data structures and algorithms online course is self-paced and should take about six weeks to complete with an 8-10 hour per week time commitment.
 The course is offered free, but you can get a verified certificate for $99.

 Data Structures Books

-‘A Common-Sense Guide to Data Structures and Algorithms, Second Edition: Level Up Your Core Programming Skills’, by Jay Wengrow
+A Common-Sense Guide to Data Structures and Algorithms, Second Edition: Level Up Your Core Programming Skills by Jay Wengrow

-‘Hands-On Data Structures and Algorithms with Python, Second Edition’, by Dr. Basant Agarwal and Benjamin Baca
+Hands-On Data Structures and Algorithms with Python, Second Edition by Dr. Basant Agarwal and Benjamin Baca

 This book allows you to learn data structures and algorithms in Python.
 You’ll learn data structures discussed in this article, as well as an assortment of sorting algorithms such as bubble sort and selection sort.
 You’ll also learn some Python coding best practices.
 This book assumes you have basic knowledge of Python before reading it.

-‘Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People, 1st Edition by Aditya Bhargava
+Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People, 1st Edition by Aditya Bhargava

 Online Resources for Learning Data Structures

+- CS50 Lecture 5.
 This is the fifth lecture in the CS50 course mentioned in the online instruction section of this article.
 The almost two-hour course offers in-depth explanations of popular data structures and how to implement them.